 Title III of the ADA regulates public accommodations.
 These include social services and branch out to generally all services that are open to the public, such as legal services, counseling services, doctors’ offices, translation services, and domestic violence shelters.
 Any public or private entity that is open to the public is subject to compliance with the ADA regulations.

 Responsibilities of Domestic Violence Shelters to People with Disabilities, According to the ADA

-According to the ADA, a domestic violence shelter must comply with the following to a person with a disability in order to be in compliance with regulations that all persons receive equal opportunity in public places, programs, and services:
+According to the ADA, a domestic violence shelter must comply with the following to a person with a disability to be in compliance with regulations that all persons receive equal opportunity in public places, programs, and services:

 Admit people with disabilities, regardless of their physical or mental condition

-- a partner shaming, blaming or denying a person’s right to experience the symptoms of their disability
+- a partner shaming, blaming, or denying a person’s right to experience the symptoms of their disability

 - the use of manipulative tactics to make a victim believe that they do not have or are not experiencing a disability, also known as gaslighting